Southend Hospital Radio Technical Info

 - Mics: AKG D202 (presenter), Calrec CM1050 (guests)

-News is taken from a satellite receiver, and local football commentary arrives on a dedicated digital ISDN link from the Roots Hall football ground.
-Live phone calls (2 lines) are handled by Sonifex TBUs.
+News is taken from a satellite receiver and live phone calls (2 lines) are handled by Sonifex TBUs.

 All of our singles are stored on the servers and can be called into the three, on screen, single players.
 Any live phone call requests can be loaded whilst the patient is still talking and played instantly.
 The search facility on Professional is the same as in Producer, and again, programmes can be compiled for instant use, or saved for another day.